deHugo/icomfort-js/README.md

 # icomfort-js
 A client for the Lennox iComfort services implemented in JavaScript.

 Currently this module works natively in Node.js.
-Using a tool such as [browserify](http://browserify.org/) it could be used in modern web browsers.
+Using a tool such as [browserify](http://browserify.org/), it could be used in modern web browsers.

+The minimum supported version of Node.js is 8.

 ## API